 The following is a detailed photo tutorial on how to make this dish.
 Scroll all the way down if you'd like to skip right to the recipe!

 First your vegan butter needs to be brought up to room temperature, so you can whip it.
 Try to remember to take it out of the fridge a couple of hours in advance.
 If you forget, use this butter softening method to warm it up in a hurry.

 Beat the butter it until it's smooth and creamy.
 I'm using an electric hand mixer, but a stand mixer works totally fine as well!
 Now add the vanilla and beat it in, followed by the non-dairy milk (which you also want to be at room temperature).

 Now it's time to add your powdered sugar.
 You'll need to do this in increments, adding a bit at a time and beating each addition in before adding the next.
 I find 1 cup increments to be the perfect amount — much more than that and I'll usually end up covered in powdered sugar!

 Make sure to scrape down the sides of the bowl every so often so you work in all of the powdered sugar.

-After you’ve added about 4 cups of powdered sugar the mixture should start to resemble frosting.
-At this point you can start adding in smaller increments, stopping when you’re happy with the consistency.
-More powdered sugar will give you a thicker, stiffer frosting, while less will give you a creamier frosting.
+After you've added about 4 cups of powdered sugar the mixture should start to resemble frosting.
+At this point you can start adding in smaller increments, stopping when you're happy with the texture.
+More powdered sugar will give you a thicker, stiffer frosting, while less will give you a creamier vegan buttercream.

-- Leftover frosting will keep in a sealed container in the refrigerator for about 3 weeks, or in the freezer for 3 months.
+Store any leftover frosting in a sealed container.
+It will keep in the fridge for about 2 weeks, or in the freezer for about 2 months.

 Sweet, creamy, and bursting with vanilla flavor!
 You'd never guess this fluffy vegan buttercream frosting was dairy free.
 The best part: you only need a few minutes and four ingredients to make it!